itinstructor/OWMPySide6/README.md

 - JSON sample response files used to build the program are in the json_response_files folder.
 - A batch file is included for nuitka building to a Windows exe (nuitka_gui.bat)
     * Install nuitka: pip install nuitka

 ### Acknowledgement
 I used the following book to get started with PySide6:

-Create GUI Applications with Python & Qt6
+<a href="https://www.pythonguis.com/pyside6-book"> Create GUI Applications with Python & Qt6</a>
-The hands-on guide to making apps with Python by Martin Fitzpatrick
+(The hands-on guide to making apps with Python)

+by Martin Fitzpatrick

 ### API Key
 - To run the program, go to openweathermap.org.
 Get a free API key.
 - Edit weather_utils.py.
 Put in your OpenWeatherMap API key.

 ### Changes
 - 08/22/2021: Initial commit

 ### License
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.
 Copyright (c) 2022 William A Loring